draanPSP/timemachine/README.md

 * `tm_sloader`, which can load `payload.bin` and `nandipl.bin` from the current directory
 * `tm_mloader`, which can load `payload_XXg.bin` and `nandipl_XXg.bin`, depending on your PSP model, from the current directory

+# Memory Stick IPL Installation

+To install the `tm_msipl.bin` to your Memory Stick you can use this Python 3 [script](https://github.com/draanPSP/msipl_installer).

 # Credits

 Dark AleX and the rest of the M33 team for the original TimeMachine,